 If you’re keen to check out this famous spot for yourself, you’ll need to know plenty of information beforehand.
 Handily for you, we’ve got everything you need to know in one place.

-What Is The Blue Eye, Albania?
+What Is The Blue Eye Of Albania?

 The Blue Eye, or Syri i Kalter, is a beautiful freshwater spring surrounded by lush greenery.
 The outer part – the iris – is a stunning bright blue, and the inner dot – the pupil – is a dark cave spanning far down under the water.
 From above, the water looks just like a bright blue eye, hence the name.

-The water is so stunningly clear that you can see right to the bottom, although we don’t know how deep it is as nobody has ever actually been to the bottom!
-Officially known as a vertical karst spring, it’s thought to be around 50 meters deep at least, but again, there is no official reading – that’s as far down as any diver has been able to go.
+Officially known as a vertical karst spring, it’s thought to be around 50 meters at the deepest point (at least), but again, there is no official reading – that’s as far down as any diver has been able to go.
 The water is also freezing cold, which is excellent for cooling off during a hot summer’s day.

-Why Is The Syri i Kalter Special?
+Why Is The Syri i Kaltër Special?

 Aside from how it looks, the Blue Eye is unique for other reasons.
 You’ll notice that water bubbles up from the bottom at a super-fast rate – at over 18,000 liters every second.
 The water then feeds into the Bistrice River, which winds its way out into the Ionian Sea.
 Of course, we get to see the force of Mother Nature at work here.

-There is also a local legend about The Blue Eye that’s interesting to learn before you go.
+There is also a local legend of the Blue Eye that’s interesting to learn before you go.
 Legend says that a snake that used to feast upon children roamed freely around this part of Albania.
 But one day, the snake slithered up to a donkey and his owner, an older man.
 The snake thought the donkey looked like a good snack, but the older man pulled a clever trick just before he decided to consume him.

 He set the straw around the donkey and the animal itself on fire, trapping the snake as he ate the donkey.
 The snake’s eye, crying out in pain as he burned to death, fell down the high mountain and landed on the ground, creating what we know as the Blue Eye today.